MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/known-issues.md

      ICACLS c:\ProgramData\Microsoft\StorageMigrationService /GRANT networkservice:(GA) /T /C
      ```

 2. Validate that there were no errors in the above commands.
-Start the Storage Migration Service service, which will create a new database.
+Then start the Storage Migration Service service, which will create a new database.

      ```CMD
      NET START SMS